ivan-radic/udl-documentation/docs/introduction.md

 This time around, there are no ugly surprises.
 Operators are detected only if surrounded by white space or forward search keywords like Operators1 (demonstrated in lines 9,10,11)

-o sum up: both forward and backward search logic must be implemented in UDL 2.1 and it is user's job to decide which one should be applied on a given set of keywords.
+To sum up: both forward and backward search logic must be implemented in UDL 2.1 and it is user's job to decide which one should be applied on a given set of keywords.
 Rule of the thumb is: if your keyword can be "glued" to other keywords, like C++ boolean operators, use forward search, if your keyword must be separated from rest of the